 Three local education levies to support equal access to education for every student

-Voters in the Issaquah School District will be asked to consider three key levy measures that would help continue funding for programs and positions not fully paid for by the state, such as school nurses, counselors and mental health supports, special education, and safety and security; as well as technology, critical repairs and construction.
+Voters in the Issaquah School District approved three key levy measures to help continue funding for programs and positions not fully paid for by the state, such as school nurses, counselors and mental health supports, special education, and safety and security; as well as technology, critical repairs and construction.
 These funding measures help us ensure equal access to education for all of our students.

 The total combined rate, including the three measures below, is projected to be $3.56 per $1,000 of assessed property value.
 The average rate from 2021-2022 for the previous measures was $3.51 per $1,000 of assessed property value.
 All local education levy dollars stay in our district to support Issaquah School District students, staff and schools.

 The EP&O Replacement Levy represents 15.6% of the district’s revenue.
 It will continue funding for student services, academic programs and support services.
 These include day-to-day school operations not fully funded by the state, such as safety and security, special education, nurses, school counselors, mental health support and more.

 Renewal Capital (Technology and Construction) Levy

 The Capital Replacement Levy includes technology and building updates.
 These projects maintain safety in buildings throughout our district (HVAC, roof repairs and more).
 This measure also would help complete the construction of High School #4, which will relieve crowding at our existing comprehensive high schools.

 The 1-year measure would pay to purchase 64 buses when combined with state reimbursement dollars.
 This keeps our buses current, up to date with state safety standards, and maximizes bus efficiency to transportation reduce costs.